rsksmart/RSKIPs/IPs/RSKIP535.md

 created: 2025-10-08
 ---

+# Add the baseEvent field to the Block header extension

 ## Abstract

 This RSKIP adds a new field `baseEvent`  to the Rootstock Block header, according to the rules of [RSKIP 194](./RSKIP194.md).
 The new field can be used by a new bridge to store peg-out information and allow proving a chain in zero knowledge at a much lower cost than retrieving it from contract storage.